#

-The New Writing Series presents poet and translator Rosa Alcalá (NWS S’04) this Thursday, September 18, at 4:30pm in the Allen and Sally Fernald APPE space in 104 Stewart Commons.
-The reading, which will be followed by a Q&A with the audience, is free and open to the general public.
+The UMaine New Writing Series presents a reading by poets Dale Smith and Hoa Nguyen on Thursday, December 4, at 4:30pm in the Allen and Sally Fernald APPE space in 104 Stewart Commons.
+The reading will be followed by a Q&A with the authors.
+It is free and open to the public.

 # # #

 On Facebook?
 Consider joining the NWS group here.

 The UMaine New Writing Series was founded in 1999 and is sponsored by the English Department and the National Poetry Foundation with support from the Office of the Executive Vice President for Academic Affairs and Provost, The Fiddlehead Fund, the Lloyd H. Elliott Fund, the Milton Ellis Memorial Fund, the Honors College, the University of Maine Humanities Center, and the Cultural Affairs/Distinguished Lecture Series Committee.
 Grateful acknowledgment is made to the IMRC, and to donors Allen and Sally Fernald, for use of the APPE Black Box space.

 If you have a disability that requires accommodation for a NWS event, please contact Ann Smith in the office of Disability Support Service, 121 East Annex, 581-2319 (Voice) or 581-2311 (TDD).

 The University of Maine does not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status and gender expression, national origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
 The following person has been designated to handle inquiries regarding nondiscrimination policies: Director, Office of Equal Opportunity, 101 North Stevens Hall, 207-581-1226.